 Liquidity is the measurement of our ability to meet working capital needs and to fund capital expenditures.
-Our sources of cash include operations and stock option exercises.
+Our sources of cash include operations and, to a lesser extent, stock option exercises.
 We actively manage our cash usage and investment of liquid cash to ensure the maintenance of sufficient funds to meet our daily needs.
 The majority of our cash and investments are held in U.S. banks, and our foreign subsidiaries maintain a limited amount of cash in their local banks to cover their short-term operating expenses.

+The following tables summarize our cash and cash equivalents and working capital as of March 31, 2016 and December 31, 2015, as well as our statements of cash flows for the three months ended March 31, 2016 and 2015:

+December 31, 2015

+, ,

-(In Thousands) March 31, 2015 December 31, 2014 Cash and cash equivalents \$ 22,159 \$ 26,487 Working capital \$ 5 15,762 \$ 19,272
+Cash and cash equivalents \$ 22,163 \$ 23,273

-Three months ended March 31, (In Thousands) 2015 2014 Net cash used in operating activities \$ (3,838) \$ (2,405) Net cash provided by (used in) investing activities (57) 3,606 Net cash used in financing activities (433) (168) Net increase (decrease) in cash and cash equivalents \$ (4,328) \$ 1,033
+Working capital \$ 12,291 \$ 17,998

+Three months o nded Ma rch 31

+Three months (nucu ma 101 31,

+(In Thousands) 2016 2015

+Net cash provided by (used in) operating activities \$ 219 \$ (3,848)

+Net cash used in investing activities (238) (47)

+Net cash used in financing activities (1.091) (433)

-We have historically experienced negative cash flows from operations as we continue to invest in key technology development projects and improvements to our biocatalysis technology platform, and expand our business development and collaboration with new pharmaceutical customers.
-Our cash flows from operations will continue to be affected principally by sales and gross margins from biocatalyst product sales to pharmaceutical customers, as well as our headcount costs, primarily in research and development.
+We have historically experienced negative cash flows from operations as we continue to invest in key technology development projects and improvements to our biocatalysis technology platform, and expand our business development and collaborations with new customers.
+Our cash flows from operations will continue to be affected principally by sales and gross margins from biocatalyst product sales and research and development services provided to customers, as well as our headcount costs, primarily in research and development.
 Our primary source of cash flows from operating activities is cash receipts from our customers for purchases of biocatalyst products and/or biocatalyst research and development services.
 Our largest uses of cash from operating activities are for employee-related expenditures, rent payments, inventory purchases to support our product sales and non-payroll research and development costs.